queil/gmox/README.md

 ## FAQ

-### Does is support running/stubbing multiple services (and from multiple protos)?
+* Does is support running/stubbing multiple services (and from multiple protos)? ✔️

-Yes
+  Yes, in the dotnet cli mode you can specify multiple proto files after the `--proto` param as long as they're in a common root or self-contained.

 ## Stubbing configuration